ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Flood Watch issued July 8 at 1:52PM CDT until July 10 at 7:00AM CDT by NWS Paducah KY</h2>
+   <h2>Flood Watch issued July 9 at 3:14AM CDT until July 10 at 7:00AM CDT by NWS Paducah KY</h2>
    <div style="font-size:120%">Heavy rain and thunderstorms from the remnants of tropical system
-      Beryl will bring heavy rain to much of the region late tonight through late Tuesday night.
+      Beryl will bring heavy rain to much of the region through late tonight.
 Locations in the Flood Watch will see generally two to four inches of rain, with locally higher amounts up to six inches possible.
 This will lead to areas of flash flooding.

       * WHAT...Flash flooding caused by excessive rainfall continues to be possible.

-      * WHERE...Southeast Missouri, southern Illinois, and portions of southwest Indiana and far west and northwest Kentucky.
+      * WHERE...Southeast Missouri, southern Illinois, portions of southwest Indiana, and far west and northwest Kentucky.

-      * WHEN...From 1 AM CDT Tuesday through Wednesday morning.
+      * WHEN...Through Wednesday morning.

       * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.